sturner22/Tableau/README.md

 4. Are there any key customers?
 Has this changed over time?

 ## Data Analysis Process
-I downloaded the datasets and did some initial cleaning in Excel (changed header names, ensured data types are correct and consistent, checked for missing values or nulls).
+I downloaded the datasets and did some initial cleaning in Excel.
 Then, I uploaded the data to Tableau and created relationships in the data source pane.
 From here, I used only Tableau to analyze and visualize the data.
-I did occassionally open the data in Excel to QA my Tableau calculations or search for the data to find certain values or quickly answer a question-- this is much faster and easier to do in Excel.
+I did occasionally open the data in Excel to QA my Tableau calculations or search for the data to find certain values or quickly answer a question--I find this faster and easier to do in Excel.

-### Skills Demonstrated
+## Skills Demonstrated
 * Parameters & Parameter Actions
 * LOD expressions
 * Table calculations